 - Synthesize important textual information with existing knowledge to summarize what was read and form new ideas and opinions;

 - Find the meaning of unfamiliar words and broaden their range of academic and curriculum specific vocabulary;

 - Draw evidence from literary or informational texts to support research, analysis, and reflection;

 - Use various text and genre features to identify important information and construct meaning; and;

-- Read closely from a wide range of texts in order to gain deeper understanding meaning, and/ or knowledge.
+- Read closely from a wide range of texts in order to gain deeper understanding of meaning, and/ or knowledge.

 District 25 writing instruction is designed to develop students' ability to:

 - Identify and experiment with various forms and purposes for writing;

 - Use their own experiences and areas of interest to generate ideas for writing

 - Elaborate on ideas and develop topics with relevant facts and details;